 Mobile apps: Users can't get enough of them.
 Want proof?
-An estimated 200 billion apps are expected to be downloaded in 2017.1 (That's billion with a "b.")
-Marketers are experimenting with their own app experiences and investing to ensure that they're discovered; they spent around $3 billion on app install advertising in 2015, an increase of 80% from 2014.2
+An estimated 200 billion apps are expected to be downloaded in 2017.1 (That's billion with a "b".)
+Marketers are experimenting with their own app experiences and investing to ensure that they're discovered; they spent around US$3 billion on app install advertising in 2015, an increase of 80% from 2014.2

-More than ever, people are engaging with their phones in crucial moments and for shorter periods of time.
+More than ever, people are engaging with their phones in crucial moments that matter and for shorter periods of time.
 Their experiences need to be efficient and delightful.
 Plus, a well-designed app that provides utility has the power to cut through the clutter.
-It can deliver on people's many I-want-to-know, I-want-to-go, I-want-to-buy, and I-want-to-do moments.
+It can deliver on people's many I-want-to-know, I-want-to-go, I-want-to-buy and I-want-to-do moments that matter.

 As many as 25% of app users open an app once and never return.

 We know that following a simple, powerful set of principles helps.
 That was what we learned from our prior work on mobile site design.
 It led brands to make changes and remove barriers so that they could give their customers truly helpful experiences.
 As with mobile websites, mobile apps need to help users complete their tasks and make it easy to convert.